axibase/atsd/rule-engine/notifications/custom-jenkins.md

 }
 ```

-If the placeholder is not found or its value is not set, it will be set to an empty string.
+If the placeholder is not found, it will be substituted with an empty string.

 ## Test